nasa-gibs/gpu-data-to-image/README.md

 server.py is a simple flask server supporting a subset of the WMTS protocol.
 If run directly, it can be used to query tiles in a WMTS format.
 This is very primitive, and the WMTS support extends only to the TileMatrix, TileCol, and TileRow fields in the WMTS string, as well as any keywords you define in server.py.
+To start the server, use `./run.sh`, which will run a local server at localhost:5000 by default.

 ## mrfgen.py